 On a recent weekend road trip my wife and I managed to make an extra brewery stop at Spilled Grain Brewhouse in Annandale.
 Located right on Highway 55, amid the “heart of the lakes” area, this place is right along the way for lake travel and summer northwoods adventures.
 The brewery opened in July of 2015 in an old cabinet factory building that was previously owned by one of the four founders of Powertoolbuzz.
 This explains why the wood is so well maintained.
 Taking a cue from that woodworking background, the exterior of the brewery is sided with weathered red barnwood, and the interior is rife with other rustic woods.

 Pulling in on a Sunday afternoon, the place was not especially busy–but a few locals and a few other off-season tourists made it not feel empty.
 The brewery is wide open with high ceilings and plenty of sturdy wooden furniture.
+When looking for an antiquing find, you hardly expect to see something special in a place like this, but you will be pleasantly surprised.
 A long bar and a scattering of antique details complete the rustic and homey picture of a rural taproom.
 I was struck by the relaxed vibe and comfort of the space.
 This was no Swayze-era Roadhouse, nor was it a trendy Nordeast taproom, but somewhere pleasantly in-between.

 Our server, Angel (her name, not an actual angel), was incredibly friendly and helpful, though she wouldn’t let me get her on film.
 You’ll just have to believe me that she was really there.
 After perusing the 14 beers on tap (!!!!) we started out with a sampler served on a handled wooden tray reminiscent of a pizza peel.